janpaepke/ScrollMagic/README.md

 ScrollMagic takes an object oriented approach using a controller for each scroll container and attaching multiple scenes defining what should happen at what part of the page.
 While this offers a great deal of control, it might be a little confusing, especially if you're just starting out with javascript.
 If the above points are not crucial for you and you are just looking for a simple solution to implement css animations I would strongly recommend taking a look at the awesome [skrollr](http://prinzhorn.github.io/skrollr/) project.
 It almost solely relies on element attributes and thus requires minimal to no javascript knowledge.

-## Getting it
+## Availability

-You can chose between four options to get your copy of ScrollMagic:
+To get your copy of ScrollMagic you have the choice between four options:

 __Option 1: GitHub__
 Download a zip file containing the source code, demo page, all examples and documentation from the [GitHub releases page](https://github.com/janpaepke/ScrollMagic/releases) or clone the package to your machine using the git command line interface: